amirkiarafiei/github-hf-sync/README.md

 ---

 # Github and Hugging Face Synchronization
-Welcome!
-This project shows you how to develop your app (like a chatbot) in GitHub and automatically sync it to a Hugging Face Space to host it online.
+This project shows you how to develop your app in GitHub and automatically sync it to a Hugging Face Space to host it online.
 For a detailed step-by-step guide with pictures, check out our [Medium article](something).
 Let’s get your app live easily!.

+---

 ### Requirements

 - `Python 3.9`
 - `pip install -r requirements.txt`

+---

 ### How to send a GET request to the Hugging Face Space endpoint